 The GMO labeling movement is not new but has steadily gained momentum as people grow increasingly concerned about what comprises the food they eat and want to know what is organic and what has been genetically modified.
 This is ideally a federal issue, but the Food and Drug Administration is reluctant to take it on in the face of political opposition fueled by mega-corporations opposed to labeling.

 This leaves it up to the states, which face the same pressure.
 The National Restaurant Association, the Grocery Manufacturers Association and the Massachusetts Retailers Association all oppose the state effort, arguing that it is enough for organic foods to be labeled as such.
 However, the absence of a label on a GMO food product is a default position on the side of ignorance.
-Beyond looking for an organic label, consumers should also be able to look for a GMO label.

 Studies on the short- and long-term health risks of GMOs are inconclusive, and it is important to note that the legislation before the House and Senate does not pass judgment on GMOs.
 The argument for the legislation, including a bill sponsored by Representative William "Smitty" Pignatelli of Lenox that in addition to labeling would disqualify food items as natural if they contain GMOs, is simply that people have a right to know what goes into their food.
 The doggedness of the opposition to labeling from corporations and friendly politicians may reveal more about genetically modified food than any test done so far.